 - 💳 Loyalty Program: Frontier Miles program with family pooling

-- 🧠 Pro Tip: Join their “Discount Den” membership ($59.99 annually) for exclusive access to lower fares and kids fly free promotions
+- 🧠 Pro Tip: Join their “Discount Den” membership ($59.99 annually) for lower fares and kids fly free promotions

 Frontier has gone all in on Florida, adding so many new routes that they’ve become impossible to ignore if you’re trying to get to the beach without spending your entire vacation budget on the flight.